gagern/node-libtidy/README.md

 ### Callback convention

-Most asynchroneous operations in this library take a callback with the conventional node signature `cb(err, res)`.
+Most asynchroneous operations in this library take an optional callback with the conventional node signature `cb(err, res)`.
+If no callback is provided, a promise is returned which either resolves to `res` or gets rejected with `err`.
 In the case of a serious error, `err` will contain an exception providing details about the problem.
-In less severe situations, `err` will be `null` and `res` will be an object containing several properties:
+In less severe situations, `err` will be `null` (in case of a callback) and `res` will be an object containing several properties:

 * **`errlog`** contains the error messages generated during the run,